thismakesmehappy/computer_vision_final/steps.md

 loop
     -capture camera image
     -convert to hsv
-    do any necessary image manipulations
+    -do any necessary image manipulations
-    draw the grid
+    -draw the grid
-        extract each color from the image
+        -extract each color from the image
-        convert the color to hex
+        -convert the color to hex
-        draw the corresponding shape with the color picked loop camera capture
+        -draw the corresponding shape with the color picked loop camera capture
         downsample (smaller image, and grayscale)
         calculate the dense flow